viviana2419/Dev.To-blog-series-/blog5.md

 ![Power BI OData feed](https://user-images.githubusercontent.com/64436573/173185896-8474c764-5fbd-4a0d-a56f-7144cdd9fa06.png)

 Just copy the API URL https://graph.microsoft.com/beta/users from the Graph Explorer that can be pasted in the OData feed as shown in the image above.
-You must login to Graph Explorer before inmporting data.
+You must login to Graph Explorer before importing data.

 Next, import the data shown in your dashboard and then it’s good to go.